psi4/psi4/doc/sphinxman/source/simint.rst

 * .. image:: https://anaconda.org/psi4/simint/badges/version.svg
      :target: https://anaconda.org/psi4/simint

-* SIMINT is available as a conda package for Linux and macOS.
+* SIMINT is available as a conda package for Linux and macOS (and Windows, through the Ubuntu shell).

 * The conda package is compiled to least-common-denominator, namely SSE instruction set.